 Miserden, Stroud, GL6 7JA

 It's a pretty town.
 Nestled into the folds of the hills it gives it's name to one of the Five Valleys....
 Nailsworth Valley of course.
-Full of independent shops, cafes, cracking restaurants and pubs, it's easy to while away a few hours.
+Full of independent shops, cafes, cracking restaurants, pubs and a market, it's easy to while away a few hours.

-It's easy to get here by bus, the old railway cycle path (part of the Sustrans Stroud Valleys Trail, route 45) is a traffic free way to get around and the A46 passes through.
+It's easy to get here by bus, the bus station is in the middle of town.
+The old railway cycle path (part of the Sustrans Stroud Valleys Trail, route 45) is a traffic free way to get around and the A46 also passes through on it's way from Stroud to Bath.
 Visitor Information Centre, at the Library on Market Street.

 Old Market, Nailsworth, GL6 0DU